adrielklein/deduplicater/README.md

 The largest record in the array is added to a `uniqueRecords` array and marked as visited.
 All duplicates of the record are then looked up via the hash tables and marked as visited as well.

-The next largest unvisited record is then added to `uniqueRecords` and it's duplicates are marked as visited.
+The next largest unvisited record is then added to `uniqueRecords` and its duplicates are marked as visited.
 The process continues until we have reached the smallest unvisited record.

 ##Sample Input
 ```